How many pay periods are in a year? What pay period are we in? When are there three pay periods in a month?

 How Long Is a Pay Period?

-A company’s pay period length depends on its selected pay schedule.
+A company’s pay period length depends on its selected pay schedule for the calendar year.

 Here are some typical pay period lengths for common payroll schedules: